arkona-technologies/telemetry-template/README.md

 # Arkona Technologies Telemetry Template (version 2)

 ![Telemetry Logo](.readme/blade-runner.png)

 ## Overview

 `telemetry-template` is a containerized software package for monitoring multiple Arkona Technologies BLADE//runner processors.
 This repository provides a Docker Compose setup to conveniently deploy the telemetry service, InfluxDB, and Grafana.
 The Docker Compose file provisions both the database and Grafana installation, eliminating the need for additional configuration.

+**If you want an even simpler setup without syslog collection, switch to "main" branch**

 ## Features